Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 The main ways are:

-- Joint content – For all my advanced guides (in the sidebar), I’ve gotten help from respected bloggers in each niche.
-They get publicity, and I get help with my content.
+- Joint content – For all our advanced guides (in the sidebar), we’ve gotten help from respected bloggers in each niche.
+They get publicity, and we get help with our content.

 - Sponsored posts – You can contact a blogger and offer to sponsor a post.
 These typically involve a few mentions naturally throughout a post.